jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 curl -L "https://github.com/jthomperoo/custom-pod-autoscaler-operator/releases/download/${VERSION}/cluster.tar.gz" | tar xvz --to-command 'kubectl apply -f -'
 ```
 2. Ensure the following resources exist in the default namespace.
-  - A Deployment called ``.
+  - A Deployment called `custom-pod-autoscaler-operator`.
-  - A Pod called ``.
+  - A Pod called `custom-pod-autoscaler-operator`.
-  - A Service Account called ``.
+  - A Service Account called `custom-pod-autoscaler-operator`.
-  - A ClusterRole called ``.
+  - A ClusterRole called `custom-pod-autoscaler-operator`.
-  - A ClusterRoleBinding called ``.
+  - A ClusterRoleBinding called `custom-pod-autoscaler-operator`.
 3. Ensure the Pod is running.

 #### Deploy and Delete a Custom Pod Autoscaler

-This tests that a running CPA can be deployed, resources are created, and then
+This tests that a running CPA can be deployed, resources are created and then
 deleted and all resources deleted by the CPAO.

 1. Install either the cluster wide or namespace wide operator on a cluster.